nisargrathod/Employee-attrition-rate/README.md

 # Employee-attrition-rate

 Using a Machine Learning model to guess if employees will quit.
-Check out our Web App here🥰📊.
+-> Check out Web App here🥰📊.
-For detailed steps, see our Kaggle Notebook here🥰📊.
+-> For detailed steps, see Notebook here🥰📊.